An idea whose time has come

 They do not necessarily suit the needs of every creditor.
 “International bondholders are more focused on maximising a recovery, whereas local banks are more on minimising accounting losses," said Lalo.
 "Therefore, the debt treatment is very different and generally local groups have zero interest in contingent instruments.
 It is not their focus because their primary objective is not to destroy their balance sheet with big haircuts that could be compensated by potential upside coming from the contingent element.”

-In the case of Ghana, the B bonds will only kick in when GDP hurdles are met, so the question of liquidity has not yet been answered.
+In the case of Zambia, the B bonds will only kick in when GDP hurdles are met, so the question of liquidity has not yet been answered.
 Sri Lanka’s MLBs could prove to be a test case, as they are the major instruments in the restructuring.

 As SCDIs evolve, bankers hope that they can do more than patch up rows between creditors.
-Guyana is a case in point.
+Grenada is a case in point.
 The country issued climate resilience bonds which paid out when the country was hit by hurricanes over the summer.
 The result is that the country averted a default.
 Ever since the common framework was introduced in 2020, restructurings have become more protracted and complex, with the result that prevention is now seen as being better than the cure.
 As climate change creates uncertainty around the future of economies across the world, SCDIs could become a more common feature.
 GDP linkers have been talked about for years, but they could become a powerful instrument to prevent restructurings rather than simply a tool to resolve creditor conflicts.

 To see the digital version of this report, please click here